-FlowCam's Role in Microplastic Analysis for Enhanced Environmental Solutions
+FlowCam's Role in Microplastic Analysis for Environmental Solutions

-FlowCam's Role in Microplastic Analysis for Enhanced Environmental Solutions
+FlowCam's Role in Microplastic Analysis for Environmental Solutions

 Two recently published research studies from Ewha Womans University in Seoul, Korea, hold significance due to their exploration of FlowCam's capabilities in analyzing polyethylene (PE) and polyamide (PA) microplastics.
-Wastewater Treatment Plants (WWTPs) play a crucial role in managing microplastic pollution, yet current methods exhibit limitations in efficiency, leading to the discharge of microplastics into the ocean and resulting in ongoing significant pollutants in our oceans.
+Wastewater Treatment Plants (WWTPs) play a crucial role in managing microplastic pollution, yet current methods exhibit limitations in efficiency.
+This leads to the discharge of microplastics into the ocean and results in ongoing significant pollutants in our oceans.
 These studies address the urgent need for rapid and accurate measurement techniques in the context of microplastic characterization.

-Pictured above: representative FlowCam images of reference microplastics for a) PE, and b) PA microplastics in the single samples.
+Pictured above are representative FlowCam images of reference microplastics for a) PE and b) PA microplastics in the single samples.

 ewha womans university logo